 - Small or narrow pelvis

-Additionally, if a woman has broken her tailbone in the past, she has a greater risk for another tailbone injury during birth.
+Additionally, if a woman has broken her tailbone in the past, she has a greater risk of another tailbone injury during birth.
+Inform your delivery team about any previous tailbone pain or injury before labor to minimize risk.

-Most women who experience tailbone injury during birth hear a crack or a pop during childbirth.
-If the tailbone is injured, there is usually tenderness and pain that is worse when seated.
+Most women who experience tailbone injury during birth hear a crack or a popping sound during childbirth.
+If the tailbone is injured, there is usually tenderness and pain that feels worse when seated.

 Additional symptoms of tailbone injury during birth include: